 Originally recorded as Blanche de Zurich in 1598, the Calville Blanc apple was renamed after the village of Calville in Normandy.
 It was first mentioned as such by King Louis XIII’s procurer in 1628 when it was planted at the King’s estate in Orleans, France.
 In 1879, the Impressionist Claude Monet immortalized the Calville Blanc in his still life, “Apples and Grapes”.
 This French apple can be found in the United States, growing in Vermont and in the Hood River Valley area of Oregon.

-Recipes that include Calville Blanc Apple.
+Recipes that include Calville Blanc Apples.
 One is easiest, three is harder.

 |Made By Michelle||Israeli Couscous and Calville Blanc Apple Salad|

-Someone spotted Calville Blanc Apple using the Specialty Produce app for iPhone and Android.
+People have spotted Calville Blanc Apples using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.